iroh-social Svelte Themes

 See todos/voice-video-calling.md for the design document.

-Linked Devices (Planned)
+Linked Devices (In Progress)

-See todos/linked-devices.md for the design document.
+See todos/linked-devices.md for the full design document.

 VS Code + Svelte + Tauri + rust-analyzer.